 In many parts of the country, providers and their patients have limited access to broadband connectivity, which has been a major barrier to use of telehealth.
 This is particularly true for rural areas and underserved communities.
 The Federal Communications Commission has reported that 30% of rural residents lack broadband services.
 Also, racial and ethnic minorities, older adults, and those with lower levels of socioeconomic status are less likely to have broadband access.
-We recommend that Congress take steps to increase funding for broadband access and infrastructure development to enable expansion of telehealth services to these populations.
+In order to expand access to telehealth and other important online services, we recommend that Congress take steps to increase funding for broadband access and infrastructure development.